Weather in Brazil in November

 Salvador, Bahia, Brazil @ Shutterstock

-Events and festivals in November
+Festivals and events in Brazil in November

 In November, Brazil comes alive with a host of vibrant events and festivals showcasing the country's rich cultural diversity.
 From celebrations of Afro-Brazilian heritage to literary gatherings, music festivals and unique local traditions, there is something for everyone.